strblr/react-stored/README.md

 Yes, `localStorage` is compartmentalized by domain but you could have several apps by domain.
 It's just a good habit to set a `keyPrefix` that is specific to your app.

-Also, imagine several customers already tested your app and have _their_ local copy of the store.
+Also, imagine several customers already tested your app and have _their local copy_ of the store.
 Now say you wanna change the JSON schema because of some new requirements.
-You could just set `keyPrefix` to the **current version of the app** to prevent any hydration of outdated JSON values.
+You could just set `keyPrefix` to the **current version of the app**, thus preventing any hydration of outdated JSON saves.

 Here is typically what my `index.js` looks like :